szabgab/tech-talks/unlearning-the-challenge-of-change.md

-# Jessie Shternshus: Unlearning - The Challenge of Change
+# Unlearning - The Challenge of Change - Jessie Shternshus

 ## Speaker